Yuri Bohun: Description

 Bohun is a tall, strong, young man.
 He's black-haired and has got dark eyes.

 He saw now a young hero, straight as a poplar, with splendid brunette face, and rich, dark, drooping mustache.
 On that face gladness burst through the pensive mood of the Ukraine, as the sun through a mist.
 The leader had a lofty forehead, on which his dark hair drooped as a mane above his powerful brow.
 An aquiline nose, dilated nostrils, and white teeth, shining at every smile, gave the face a slight expression of rapacity; but on the whole it was a model of Ukraine beauty, luxuriant, full of character and defiance.

 Although Bohun is generally a villain in the novel, his character is rather ambiguous.
 He is very passionate and hot-tempered.
 As an impulsive person, he often takes risk and often acts in a foolhardy manner.
 He often shows the cruel and violent side of his personality - he murders Kurcewicz brothers and nearly kills Rzędzian in the heat of anger.
 He is also willful and arrogant, he disobeys commands and doesn't care much for the possible consequences.
 After falling in love with Helena, he doesn't accept her refusal, and wants to force her to marry him.

-On the other hand, Bohun is a man of incredible, almost insane bravery.
+On the other hand, Bohun is a man noted for his bravery.
 He has no fear of death and many of his actions are simply reckless.
 He is a fine soldier who eagerly fights for the Cossack's freedom and always stays true to himself.
 He is also able to love one woman deeply and faithfully.
 Although Helena despises him, he respects her and is willing to do anything for her.

 In the Epilogue of the novel we learn that after many years Bohun didn't change at all.
 As before, he wanted to stay independent and, most probably, still loved Helena.

 The haughty Bogun refused every guardianship, and was ready to defend his Cossack freedom with the sword.
 It was said, too, that a smile never appeared on the lips of this strange man.
 He lived not in Lubni, but in a village which he raised from its ashes, and which was called Rozlogi.